Thinking about Automation

-The ability to develop, expand, and optimize your lead journey is another benefit of marketing automation.
-People get a chance to engage or convert when they are ready.
+The ability to develop, expand, and optimise your leads’ journey is another benefit of marketing automation.
+This way, prospects get a chance to engage or convert when they are ready.
 Marketing automation channels allow people to take action when they are ready for it, allowing for the nurturing process to take place and lead to a conversion.

 The Visual Workflow Builder

-SharpSpring provides an interface for creating and visualizing lead journeys known as the Visual Workflow Builder.
-You can create simple or complicated automation workflows with the Visual Workflow Builder by combining triggers as well as filters to send off action groups or actions.
-This implies the Visual Workflow Builder can be used to create visual diagrams of leads’ journeys so you can keep track of their progress as they move toward conversion.
-Visual workflows is the term used for these diagrams.
-A visual workflow can be described as a sequence of triggers, filters and actions.
+SharpSpring provides an interface for creating and visualising leads’ journeys, known as the Visual Workflow Builder.
+You can create simple or complicated automation workflows with the Visual Workflow Builder by combining triggers and filters to send off action groups or actions.
+This implies that you can use the Visual Workflow Builder to create visual diagrams of leads’ journeys so you can keep track of their progress as they move toward conversion.
+Visual workflow is the term used for these diagrams.
+A visual workflow isas a sequence of triggers, filters, and actions.

 Trigger: A trigger refers to an event that leads to the running of an action group.
-Only triggers can initiate an action or an action group, and any action that is automated requires at minimum one trigger.
+Only triggers can initiate an action or an action group, and any automated action requires at a minimum, one trigger.
 Workflows have to be started with triggers.
 When a contact fills in a form, this is an example of a trigger.

 Filter: A filter refers to a component of automation that can be used to limit the scope that triggers cover.
 Filters can only be tested when a trigger is fired.
 An example of a filter is when a contact fills a form and moves to either Open Lead or Qualified Lead.